 Mile Hi District Streetscape Enhancement Project

-The Evolution of the San Pedro Streetscape
+The Evolution of the San Pedro Main Street Corridor

-Project History
+Project snapshot:

 Initial Assessment and Visioning